eafunk/audiorack/README.txt

 Then run sudo ldconfig.
 This overrides the default linker search path so that every program that runs and tries to use the jack client libraries, will instead load the pipewire implimentation.

+If you want way to do this with out making use of the linux shell, I recommend installing UbuntuStudio, which provides a nice interfeace to do these things.